 The wheel of Fortune lifts and drops the protagonist more than once in City of Ash and Red.
 So much so, that it’s hard to know what to make of the story.
 On the one hand, it would be easy to read the novel as a version of a man’s justifiable descent into hell for his deeds.
 On the other, the ending doesn’t make sense in that reading because the protagonist’s luck seems to be on the rise.
 City of Ash and Red left me feel angry for the way the protagonist repeatedly escapes justice.
 I suppose that’s the question this book presents for me.
 Is there an amount of suffering that could make amends?
 If not, what is a fitting punishment?
 Can suffering and deprivation even be considered a punishment if the sufferer thinks they’ve escaped justice?

 Longtime readers of this blog will know that these are the kinds of questions that fascinate me in literature.
 It’s entirely possible that other readers will get something completely different from City of Ash and Red.
 Every reader, I think, will be unsettled by the strange city where the story takes place and the even more unsettling revelations about the protagonist.
 Kim-Russell, the translator, preserves the way Pyun withholds names and identifying details from us so that this city and this protagonist could be anywhere and anyone.
 Because this story could take place anywhere with any number of abusive characters standing in for the protagonist, the novel is just that much more chilling.

 I received a free copy of this book from the publisher via NetGalley, for review consideration.
-It will be received 18 September 2018.
+It will be released 6 November 2018.